alishbalaeeq/VoiceAssistant-RUHA/README.md

 # Roman Urdu Voice Assistant

 Roman Urdu Voice Assistant is an AI-powered voice assistant designed to understand and respond to voice commands in Roman Urdu.
-This project combines natural language processing and speech recognition technologies to provide users with a conversational interface.
+This project combines machine learning models for audio data processing and classification.

 ---